cu-idlab/lab-www/_pages/trans-experience.md

 #### Research Team

-This project is led by Anthony Pinter, a Ph.D. student in the Identity Lab who is advised by Dr. Jed Brubaker.
+This project is led by Anthony Pinter, a PhD student in the Identity Lab.
 Anthony's pronouns are he/his.
 More information about Anthony can be found on the [About](http://cmci.colorado.edu/idlab/about/) page.
+Anthony's advisor, Dr. Jed Brubaker, is also involved in the project, and has experience in this research area (see [Haimson, Brubaker, Dombrowski, & Hayes, 2015](http://cmci.colorado.edu/idlab/assets/bibliography/pdf/p1176-haimson.pdf) and [Haimson, Brubaker, Dombrowski, & Hayes, 2016](http://cmci.colorado.edu/idlab/assets/bibliography/pdf/p2895-haimson.pdf)).

-Supporting Anthony in this project are two undergraduate research assistants:
+Currently supporting Anthony in this project are two undergraduate research assistants:

-Kayden Adams is an undergraduate student at CU Boulder, majoring in Computer Science.
+- Kayden Adams is an undergraduate student at CU Boulder, majoring in Computer Science.
 Kayden's pronouns are they/them.

-Rachael Robinson is an undergraduate student at CU Boulder, majoring in Applied Mathematics.
+- Rachael Robinson is an undergraduate student at CU Boulder, majoring in Applied Mathematics.
 Rachael's pronouns are she/her.